yamcs/yamcs/docs/server-manual/general/time.rst

 Wall clock time
 ---------------

 The wall clock time is the computer time converted to Yamcs format.
 The ``getWallclockTime()`` function in ``TimeEncoding`` can be used to get the current wallclock time.
-In practice, in 2024, the following is true:
+On this day, the following is true:

 .. code-block:: java